 - Mobile device: “TSO to Go” app (all venues).
-You can purchase and scan your Toronto Symphony Orchestra tickets on a smartphone using the “TSO to Go” app.
+You can purchase your Toronto Symphony Orchestra tickets on a smartphone using the “TSO to Go” app.
 There is a service charge of $6.00 per ticket (including HST) on app orders for non-subscribers.
+Tickets for concerts at Roy Thomson Hall may also be scanned on the app.
 Download the app now:

 There are four options for ticket delivery: